Home TaxInfo Dependent Care Credit

 If you paid child care expenses for a qualifying individual in order for you and your spouse to work or look for work, this credit is for you.
 You cannot take this credit if your filing status is married filing separately.

-Your total expenses can’t be more than $3,000 per qualifying individual.
-As long as these expenses are for the individuals well-being and protection, it is eligible.
-However, if you receive dependent care benefits. you must subtract the amount the amount of these benefits from your dollar limit.
+Your total expenses cannot be more than $3,000 per qualifying individual.
+As long as these expenses are for the individual’s well-being and protection, it is eligible.
+If you receive dependent care benefits, you must subtract the amount of these benefits from your dollar limit.

 Requirements